 I once spent two weeks doing a detailed time and motion study on my time.
 I learned three things:

-- I flit restlessly between tasks like a child on hot sand, driven by interruptions and my need to tick stuff off a bottomless to-do list.
+- Flitting restlessly between tasks like a child on hot sand, driven by interruptions, my need to tick stuff off a bottomless to-do list is very strong.

 - Most of my time is spent on low-impact work: writing emails, tinkering with websites, project management, answering the phone and so on.
 You know what’s it like.